yihui/en/_posts/2007-12-24-availability-of-the-png-device-in-r.md

 - R Package
 ---

 In some operating systems, a few R graphical devices might not be available, so we have to check the capabilities of devices before writing code for creating image files in case that there should be errors.
-The function is just [`capabilities()`](http://finzi.psych.upenn.edu/R/library/base/html/capabilities.html).
+The function is just `capabilities()`.

-I didn't notice this and was wondering why there were errors in the [check summary](http://cran.r-project.org/src/contrib/checkSummary.html) of my R package "[animation](http://cran.r-project.org/src/contrib/Descriptions/animation.html)".
+I didn't notice this and was wondering why there were errors in the [check summary](http://cran.r-project.org/src/contrib/checkSummary.html) of my R package [animation](http://cran.r-project.org/package=animation).
 Now I understand the reason.
-Thus I'll modify the function [`savePNG()`](http://finzi.psych.upenn.edu/R/library/animation/html/savePNG.html) a little.